open-uem/openuem-docs/docs/02-Installation/02-Agent/01-windows.md

 Change the SFTP port using the /sftp flag or the VNC proxy port using the /vnc flag

-Don't forget to use the /SILENT and /VERYSILENT flags
+Don't forget to use the /VERYSILENT flag

 :::